-Many believe that solar cells will need to have a power conversion efficiency around 25% and a cost below $0.5/W to revolutionize how the world's population obtains its electricity.
+Many believe that solar panels will need to have a power conversion efficiency greater than 25% and a cost below $0.4/W to revolutionize how the world's population obtains its electricity.
 We believe that the most promising approach to reaching this goal is to make tandem solar cells with a high band gap solar cell harvesting the high-energy photons and a lower bandgap solar cell harvesting the low-energy photons.
-This approach has already been used to make solar cells with power conversion efficiency greater than 40%.
-The challenge is to figure out how to make the tandems at low cost.
-Much of the research in the McGehee group is focused on finding ways to deposit high bandgap solar cells on top of either silicon or copper indium gallium diselenide, which have an ideal bandgap for the bottom cell.
-Zach Beiley has published an analysis of what could be done with polymer solar cells combined with inorganic solar cells.
-We think the recently developed hybrid perovskite semiconductors could be used to boost the efficiency of silicon solar cells to 26%.
-The hybrid tandem project provides an overarching goal for the entire research group.
-Various branches of the group work on polymer solar cells, perovskite solar cells, transparent electrodes and the long-term reliability of the solar cells.
+This approach has already been used to make solar cells with power conversion efficiency greater than 45%.
+The remaining challenge is to figure out how to make the tandems at low cost.

 In the last few years perovskite semiconductors have emerged as one of the most promising materials for solar cells.
 The power conversion efficiency has soared from a few percent to over 22 %.
 Perovskites have tunable band gaps and function well even as polycrystalline thin films, making them highly attractive for tandems.